 - capability to apply critics knowledge and understanding literary history in relation to its historical and cultural context;

-- ability to orient itself in the typology of theatrical texts, especially in the 16th century;
+- ability to orient itself in the typology of literary texts, especially in the 18th century;

-- ability to produce a conscious and informed (oral and written) critical analysis of the analyzed works, in particular concerning their historical-cultural contextualization, their relationship with dramaturgy , their formal structure;
+- ability to produce a conscious and informed (oral and written) critical analysis of the analyzed works, in particular concerning their historical-cultural contextualization, their formal structure;

 -ability to develop an autonomous reading experience of literary text by developing the critical methodologies adopted;